guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 This lets the Titan Noir simply take over the old projector's already configured role in your universal remote.
 However, the old projector cannot be used simultaneously under this strategy.

-The following IR maps have known to be working IR code sets ...
+The following IR maps have working IR code sets ...

 * irmap-tivo-roamio.yaml          (TiVo Roamio)
 * irmap-LG-cinebeam-hu810p.yaml   (LG Cinebeam HU810P projector)